 Until recently, Downtown East was mainly a business district, quiet on nights and weekends except during events at the old Dome Stadium.
 Its rapid residential and entertainment transformation, along with the opening of the new U.S. Bank Stadium, makes this neighborhood one of the most exciting areas of the expanding downtown.
 Numerous eateries, entertainment options, a weekend farmers market and a healthy grouping of new condos have turned this corner of downtown into a thriving neighborhood.

-The gleaming U.S. Bank Stadium is Downtown East’s defining landmark.
-Minnesota Vikings games are held there, of course, but it’s also becoming the go-to concert venue for the very biggest artists that come to town.
-The historic Minneapolis Armory has been turned into a mid-sized music, club and events venue and has already hosted some big name artists, like Pink!, Jennifer Lopez and Imagine Dragons.
+The gleaming U.S. Bank Stadium is East Downtown’s defining landmark.
+Minnesota Vikings games are held there, of course, but it’s also becoming the go-to venue for sporting events such as the Minneapolis Summer X Games as well as concerts for the big-name artists.
+Only a few blocks away, is the historic Minneapolis Armory.
+Once home to the Minneapolis Lakers and the backdrop for Prince’s “1999” music video, the Armory has been turned into a mid-sized music, club and events venue.

-Just down the street is the crown jewel of the Twin Cities’ distinguished theater community, the Guthrie Theater.
-Founded in 1963 (relocated to its current site in 2006), the Guthrie stages performances year-round in its three-theater complex on Mississippi River Boulevard.
-It also has a wonderful on-site seafood restaurant, Sea Change, and irresistible photo opportunities out on the 178-foot cantilever known as the “Endless Bridge” and yellow-filtered, 360-degree views up in the “Amber Box.”
+Just down the street is the crown jewel of the Twin Cities’ distinguished theater community, the Guthrie Theater, staging performances year-round in its three-theater complex on Mississippi River Boulevard.
+It also has irresistible photo opportunities out on the 178-foot cantilever known as the “Endless Bridge” and yellow-filtered, wide views up in the “Amber Box.”

-The immediate success of the Mill City Farmers Market was one of the first signs that this surface-parking-lot-turned-neighborhood plan was going to work.
-Locals and people from around the Twin Cities pour into the market to get their local, seasonal produce Saturdays, 9 a.m. to 1 p.m.
+The Mill City Farmers Market draws in people from around the Twin Cities for local, seasonal produce Saturdays, 9 a.m. to 1 p.m.
 (May-October).
 It’s a family scene, with live entertainment, cooking classes, the Power of Produce kids vegetable tasting stall and several prepared food options for immediate snack attacks.
-There’s also a Tuesday night market (3:30 p.m. – 7:30 p.m.) for about eight weeks, July through September.
+Their indoor winter market happens on select Saturdays, 10 a.m. to 1 p.m.
+(November-April) inside the Mill City Museum.
+There’s also a Tuesday night market at nearby Commons Park (3:30 p.m. – 7:30 p.m.) for about eight weeks, July through September.

-The second Radisson Red in the world opened in Downtown East in 2016, to satisfy the wave of millennials descending on the city, who know a good time when they see it.
-The art/music/fashion inspired hotel is Skyway-connected and less than two blocks from both the stadium and the Guthrie.
+The Radisson Red caters to a younger crowd with art, music and fashionable décor.
+It’s skyway-connected and less than two blocks from both the stadium and the Guthrie.
 Also exquisitely placed for theater and sports fans is the modern, boutique-style Aloft Minneapolis, with a pool, bar, restaurant and a 24/7 gym.
-The recently refurbished Normandy Inn & Suites (operated by Best Western) is a strong three-star option with an on-site restaurant that attracts locals, particularly for breakfast and happy hour.
+The Normandy Inn & Suites is a strong three-star option with an on-site restaurant that attracts locals, particularly for breakfast and happy hour.
 They offer shuttle service to the convention center and Target Field, among others places.
-When Hyatt Place took over their location from another hotel chain, they sunk $20 million into renovations and it shows.
-Free breakfasts and Wi-Fi, indoor pool, 24-hour gym and a skyway connection are just a few of its features.
+Recently renovated Hyatt Place offers free breakfasts and Wi-Fi, indoor pool, 24-hour gym and a skyway connection – all just a few of its features.